mah92/camsim/README.md

 * '+'/'-': increasing/decreasing aircraft yawaltitude angle (manual mode)

 ### Investigating through diagrams
-Being used to matlab plots, I was searching for a similar ploting toolbox in C/C++ with no success, so I wrote a similar plot library based on plplot.
+Being used to matlab plots, I was searching for a similar ploting toolbox in C/C++ with no success, so I wrote a similar library based on plplot.

 It is not very nice but is usable.
 Navigating through diagrams is possible using short keys described as follows:
 * Alt+right/left   arrows: Navigate between different figures